google/comprehensive-rust/src/chromium/adding-third-party-crates/resolving-problems/build-scripts-which-generate-code.md

-# Build scripts which generate code
+# Build Scripts Which Generate Code

 If `ninja` complains about missing files, check the `build.rs` to see if it writes source code files.